carment0/LearnRuby/Notes/RubyMethods.md

 # METHODS
+- When you call a method, use the format `object.method `
+- To the left of the dot is the noun; to the right of the dot is the verb
-Defining and calling methods – when calling method no need for puts
+- Defining and calling methods – when calling method no need for puts

 ``` ruby
 def some_name